 How much Oxalic Acid do you need to use?
 For maximum effectiveness, the ratio of Oxalic Acid to water will vary depending on the application it is used in.
 To get started, here are some suggestions:

-- For rust removal on metal machinery parts, first pre-clean with soap and water to remove grease and grime.
-Metal parts may be soaked in a solution that is ten parts water to one part oxalic acid.
+- For rust removal on metal machinery parts, first, pre-clean with soap and water to remove grease and grime.
+Metal parts may be soaked in a solution that is ten parts water to one part Oxalic.
 For soaking, it may be necessary to soak for up to a day to remove all the rust.
-Rinse and dry cleaned parts.
+Rinse and dry clean parts.

 How Oxalic Acid Works

 Oxalic Acid is widely known for its ability to remove rust stains.
 How does Oxalic remove a stain that many other types of cleaning chemicals can’t budge?
 Here are the fascinating facts!